 The Perfect Temperature

 Every wine has an ideal temperature for serving.
-White wines should be served at about 45 degrees Fahrenheit.
-Red wines should be served at a few degrees below room temperature.
+Serve white wines at about 45 degrees Fahrenheit.
+Serve red wines at a few degrees below room temperature.

 Adding ice to wine, while quickly reducing the temperature, will dilute the wine and give it a watery flavor.
 Also, your hands are a balmy 98 degrees – about the temperature of a warm bath.
 That’s why wine glasses have their distinct shape.
-You can grasp the stem without heating up the wine in the glass.
+Grasping the stem eliminates heating up the wine in the glass.

 If you’re in a hurry to get your wine chilled, you can always buy it chilled from most liquor stores or just pop it in the freezer for a few minutes.